 gardening.
 Now we have over 30 senior gardeners growing their own produce and teaching farming techniques from around the world.
 We have built them an additional garden on a previously unused piece of land and are looking to improve that space.

 These are from Arts Festivals we hosted this past summer.
 We welcome musicians, poets, painters and artists of all mediums to enrich our creativity and celebrate diversity.

 Your contribution will allow us to continue the work of addressing the needs in our neighborhoods and expand our capacity to deliver on our mission.
-This is an incredibly crucial time for us as we are trying to repair gardens and get them open for the next growing season.
+This year is special as we are looking to transform 4 green spaces, a large undertaking that will shape the future of our neighborhood.

 Your support means the world to us.
 It gives us the strength and courage to keep going.
-People doing what they can to help remind us that the beauty is in the process.
 It is about people collaborating and learning that we have strength as a community.
-We grow together.
+We grow together!